IlikeSukiyaki/RRT_Grasping_Path_Plannar_MuJoCo/README.md

 # RRT_Grasping_Path_Plannar_MuJoCo

-This repo contains a MuJoCo environment for a robotic arm to generate a trajectory for grasping an object within the scene.
+This repo contains a MuJoCo environment for a robotic arm to generate a trajectory for grasping an object within the scene with obstacle avoidance.

 ## Visualization